defano/wyldcard/README.md

 ```

 HyperTalk is a dynamically typed language.
 Internally, WyldCard stores each value as a string of characters and interprets it as a number, boolean, list, coordinate or rectangle depending on the context of its use.
 The language does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.
-Its been argued that HyperTalk is an object oriented programming language whose objects are its user interface elements.
+Some have even argued that HyperTalk is an object oriented programming language whose objects are its user interface elements.

 Keywords and symbols in the language are case insensitive.
 Thus, `put x into y` is the same as `PUt x iNTo Y`.
-Comments are preceded by `--` and terminate at the end of the line (HyperTalk has no mutli-line comment construct like `/* ... */`).
-Although indentation and most whitespace is ignored, newlines have special meaning in the syntax and are somewhat analogous to semicolons in C-like languages.
+Comments are preceded by `--` and terminate at the end of the line.
+HyperTalk has no multi-line comment syntax like, `/* ... */`.

+Indentation and most whitespace is ignored, but newlines have special meaning in the syntax and are somewhat analogous to semicolons in C-like languages.
 Statements must be separated by a newline, and a single statement cannot break across multiple lines.

 For example, this is legal: